wi7a1ian/nip-lab-2018/README.md

 ### Exercise set #1 - in-memory store & basic CRUD
 - API versioning is important for consumers, thus change routing for our endpoint from `/api/blogposts` to `/api/v1/blogposts`.
 Validate using Postman that endpoints still work.
 - Using Visual Studio
-	1. Add new model BlogPost under Models folder (`./Models/BlogPost.cs`): right-click the project, select Add > New Folder and name it Models, then right-click the Models folder and select Add > Class.
+	1. Add new model BlogPost under Models folder (`./Models/BlogPost.cs`): right-click the project, select Add > New Folder and name it Models, then right-click the Models folder and select Add > Class (or New File when using VS Code).
 Name the class BlogPost and click Add.
 Update the model with the following properties/fields:
 		```csharp
 		namespace Nip.Blog.Services.Posts.API.Models
 		{